 Don’t throw away that olive oil, keep it in a sealed container in your fridge and use it for cooking.
 Drizzle extra on your plate of course!

-How to Store Leftover Chicken Thighs and Reheat Them?
+How to Store Leftover Chicken and Reheat It?

 Store any leftover chicken thighs in an airtight container in the fridge for up to 3 days.